 Qualifications: 1L, 2L, 3L or LLM students are eligible to apply.
 Please see the intern posting for submission date and application materials.
 Internships are unpaid and volunteers must complete paperwork and attend orientation and training.

 Project GRACE Expungement Help Desk

-The Neighborhood Christian Legal Clinic’s Project GRACE (Guided Re-entry And Community Education) has initiated the Pro Se Justice Project to further improve delivery of legal services to persons with low income.
-The program has established a Help Desk at the City County Building staffed by law students, volunteers, and Clinic staff.
+The Neighborhood Christian Legal Clinic’s Project GRACE (Guided Re-entry And Community Education) has initiated the Pro Se Justice Project.
+The program established a Help Desk at the City County Building staffed by law students, volunteers, and Clinic staff.
 The Help Desk currently distributes information, provides basic navigation through petitions, and answers general questions regarding the expungement/sealing of criminal records.
-Help desk staff assists qualified persons in properly filling out the paperwork, but will not offer legal advice or representation.
-Training is provided to all volunteers and knowledge of criminal law is not necessary in order to become a volunteer at the Help Desk.
+The Help Desk assists qualified persons in properly filling out the paperwork, but will not offer legal advice or representation.
+Training is provided to all volunteers and knowledge of criminal law is not necessary in order to become a Help Desk volunteer.

-If a student is unable to come into the Clinic office or assist at our Project GRACE Help Desk, we do have oneday events where Law Student support is helpful.
-The Clinic could also use the help of Law Students interested in performing research.
+There are other opportunities where Law Student support is helpful such as research and One-Day Events.
 If you want to get involved but would prefer to work from home performing research or if you’d rather assist at a one-day event, please email the Clinic’s Volunteer Coordinator.